onlyquake/xonotic-wiki/Custom-server-votes.md

 You can prefix the contents of an alias with `settemp` to make it be valid only for the current game.
 For example `alias nobots "settemp minplayers 0"`.

-You can create documentation for your votes by creating a cvars with `sv_vote_command_help_%VOTE_NAME%` pattern, for example:
+You can create documentation for your votes by creating cvars with the `sv_vote_command_help_%VOTE_NAME%` pattern, for example:

 ```
 set sv_vote_command_help_bots "\nUsage:^3 vcall bots\n^7  Adds some bots to the server."